yiyepianzhounc/TED-SCL/README.md

 ## Explanations and Issues

-- 为避免隐私泄露，本数据集在发布前已经进行了以下处理：
+To prevent privacy leakage, the following processing steps have been applied to this dataset before release:

-- 对特殊词汇进行了删除或匿名化；
+- Special entity have been deleted or anonymized;
-- 屏蔽了能够定位识别个人身份的PII信息（包括：社交网络平台中的ID或昵称信息）
+- Personally Identifiable Information (PII) that could be used to identify individuals (including IDs or nicknames on social media platforms) has been masked;
-- 本数据集的发布仅用于研究用途，请勿用于其他不当用途；
+- The release of this dataset is for research purposes only and should not be used for any inappropriate applications;
-- 在使用该数据集时，请读者签订《Authorization for Use of the Dataset》
+- Please sign the "Authorization for Use of the Dataset."

 ## 数据集详细信息 （Chinese Version）